 We can only hope they never ever close down.

 Located in their second home in West Capitol Drive in Kapitolyo Pasig, Cafe Juanita has been a neighborhood favorite.
 Inspite of the restaurant boom in the area, this place continues to pack itself to the brim and provide great Filipino dishes to its guests.
-It’s for people who like kitschy details and treats for the eyes thanks to its eclectic and over the top Asian-inspired interiors.
-It’s not for people who prefer simple menus.
-We recommend their Bagnet Salad and Kare Kare.
-Our insider tip, at times, you may chance upon having live piano music while enjoying your food and the decors of the place.
+Enjoy its kitschy details and treats for the eyes thanks to its eclectic and over the top Asian-inspired interiors.

 6. Shantung – West Triangle (since 1958)